-It isn’t difficult to figure how Fontana Della Tartarughe got its name.
+It isn’t difficult to figure out how Fontana Della Tartarughe got its name.
 This fountain in Piazza Mattei features bronzed turtles jumping off its top level.
-The original fountain was designed in the 1580s by Giacomo della Porta.
+The original fountain was designed in the 1580s by Giacomo Della Porta.
 There were no turtles in the original design – these were added 100 years later by one of Rome’s most famous sculptors – Gian Lorenzo Bernini.

 Piazza Mattei is named after the family that paid for the fountain in the 16th century.
 The fountain appears in a legend about the Mattei family.
 Apparently, the head of the Mattei family was a bit of a gambler.
-He is said to have made a bet with nobleman that he could build a fountain in one evening.
+He is said to have made a bet with a nobleman that he could build a fountain in one evening.

 3. Fontana Della Barcaccia (Fountain of the Leaky Boat)

-The wonderfully named (well this is the literal translation) Fontana Della Barcaccia is located in Piazza di Spagna and can be seen from the Spanish Steps.
+The wonderfully named (well, this is the literal translation) Fontana Della Barcaccia is located in Piazza di Spagna and can be seen from the Spanish Steps.
 The fountain was commissioned by Pope Urban VII and was created by Pietro Bernini and his son Gian Lorenzo.

 The design was inspired by the story of the flood of the river Tiber at Christmas of 1598.
-During that flood, Rome was completely covered in water and the only way for residents to get around was by boat.
-The legend says that this boat was left in Piazza di Spagna and this inspired the unique boat design.
+During that flood, Rome was completely covered in water, and the only way for residents to get around was by boat.
+The legend says that this boat was left in Piazza di Spagna and inspired the unique boat design.

 4. Quattro Fontane (The Four Fountains)